SimonPreissner/machine-learning-potpourri/RNNCats/README.md

 ----
 ```

+OK.
 This looks more like a splatter movie than a cat.
 Your job is to recover the cat by setting the network parameters right, and doing whatever else might be needed.

 ## Help!
 My cat does not have paws!